evbogue/jschi/talk.md

 # Trystero!
 Build instant multiplayer webapps, no server required

-> Trystero manages a clandestine courier network that lets your application's users talk directly with one another, encrypted and without a server middleman. — Dan Motzenbecker
+> Trystero manages a clandestine courier network that lets your application's users talk directly with one another, encrypted and without a server middleman. — Dan Motzenbecker, dude with a Github repo

 + Magic WebRTC matchmaking over BitTorrent, Nostr, MQTT, IPFS, Supabase, and Firebase